Mitch1215/Cybersecurity-Portfolio/Security-Notes/PortSwigger/Access-Control/User-ID-Controlled-Request-Param-Password-Disclosure.md

 ## LAB: User ID Controlled by Request Parameter with Password Disclosure

-**Vuln:** Horizontal to Vertical Privilege Escalation - password visible in response, ID swappable in URL
+**Vulnerability:** Horizontal to Vertical Privilege Escalation - password visible in response, ID swappable in URL

 **Steps:**
 - Sign in and navigate to your account, note `id=` value in URL